patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

    * `R`, `G`, `B` & `A` are used to encode colors and alpha
    * `[0]`, `[1]`, `[2]` & `[3]` mean that we have a random access array of values

-So depending on wether you're manipulating 2D or 3D coordinates, a color with or without an alpha value or simply some random variables, you can pick the most suited **vector** type and size.
+So depending on whether you're manipulating 2D or 3D coordinates, a color with or without an alpha value or simply some random variables, you can pick the most suited **vector** type and size.
-Typically 2D coordinates and vectors (in the geometric sense) are stored as a `vec2`, `vec3` or `vec4`, colors as `vec3` or `vec4` if you need opacity but htere is no restriction on how to use the vectors.
+Typically 2D coordinates and vectors (in the geometric sense) are stored as a `vec2`, `vec3` or `vec4`, colors as `vec3` or `vec4` if you need opacity but there is no restriction on how to use the vectors.
 For instance, if you want to store only one boolean value in a `bvce4`, it's possible, it's just a waste of memory.

 **note**: in a shader, color values (`R`, `G`, `B` & `A`) are normalised, they range from 0 to 1 and not from 0 to 0xFF, so you'd rather use a Float `vec4` than an Integer `ivec4` to store them.